frontstack/frontstack/README.md

 ## Issues

 FrontStack is in beta stage, some things maybe are broken.
-Please, feel free to report any issue you experiment.
+Please, feel free to report any issue you experiment via Github.

 ## Author